 Turn off the M4 Motorway at Emu Plains and take the Great Western Highway to ascend Lapstone Hill.
 Here you can view the ruins of a Gatekeeper’s Cottage at John Whitton Memorial Place.

 The walking track from John Whitton Memorial Place leads you to the Knapsack Viaduct.
-This sandstone structure was built as part of the railway.
+This sandstone structure was built around 1967 as part of the railway and was designed by John Witton.
 Of particular note is the fascinating architecture.

 In 1938 the viaduct lost its original form when the highway was built as the structure was widened to allow for the road.
+Road traffic ceased in 1993 when the M4 motorway was extended and the bridge is now a pedestrian/cycleway.
+The beauty of the block sandstone viaduct with piers reaching 38 metres high can best be appreciated from the deep sandstone gully.
 If you continue further along the walking track you will come across the old Lapstone Zig Zag Railway (not as famous as the Lithgow Zig Zag Railway).
 The Lapstone Zig Zag was built in 1867 and was the first of its kind for the state of New South Wales.